 Do Isopods Eat Fish Food?

-Fish food is one of the most commonly used supplemental foods for isopods.
-Many keepers provide fish flakes or pellets as a source of protein to support colony growth and reproduction.
+Fish food is one of the most commonly used protein supplements for isopods.
+Many keepers use fish flakes or pellets to support colony growth, especially in fast-breeding species.

 Why Fish Food Works Well